regebro/BigBad3/slides.rst

     If it was a new language, then you would get confused when reading Python 3 code.
     You would not be entirely sure what the code would do, as bits of it wouldn't make sense.
     That is not the case, I promise.
-    Python 3 code looks exactly like Python 2 code, with some minor differences.
-    The most telltale sign is usually that print is a function now.
-    If anything, Python 3 code is clearer, as 3/2 returns one and a half now.

 ----